coasensi/vehicle-theft-study/README.md

 This statistical study focuses on vehicle theft in France between 2016 and 2022.

+It was conducted using R Studio software and R programming language.

 Correlation with several socio-economic variables were tested:

 - Number of police officers per 1000 inhabitants, 2019 (source: https://www.insee.fr/fr/statistiques/5763601?sommaire=5763633)